ViduraAdikari/token-queue/README.md

 2. Find the NodeJS backend required to run this app here:\
   https://github.com/ViduraAdikari/token-queue-backend.git

-`Run npm install for both apps`
+Run `npm install` for both apps

 ## Way to Check

 Best way to check is:
-- Open 3 browser tabs for [http://localhost:3000](http://localhost:3000)
+Open 3 browser tabs for [http://localhost:3000](http://localhost:3000)
 1. For customers to get tokens.
 2. To display assigned tokens.
 3. For counter agent to enter served token number.

 #####Backend will initiate with 7 Counters.
-2 x Counters - Billing / Payments.\
+2 x Counters - Billing / Payments.
+(Counter 1 & 2)\
-4 x Counters - Document Services.\
+4 x Counters - Document Services.
+(Counter 3, 4, 5, & 6)\
 1 x Counter - Consultation.
+(Counter 7 only)

 ## Functions